St Thomas More Catholic Primary School

 We looked at the key components of a glider and the forces of flight.
 We also then considered the wing design.

-Year 5 are lucky enough to have sessions of Rowing.
+Year 5 were lucky enough to have sessions of Rowing.
 This is a great opportunity which Year 5 have really taken in their stride.
 It is nice to see everyone being so enthusiastic about their new skill, they have learnt a lot about teamwork as well as setting goals for individual development.
-We are looking forward to continuing with our sessions in the coming weeks.
+When the final session arrived we had shown some great progress in our form with all most every child exceeding their personal record.
+Everyone was so enthusiastic and showed great sportsmanship throughout the morning, it was brilliant to see.

 In Spanish this term we are exploring Spanish Cafes.
 We have learnt so far the names of some Spanish breakfast items as well as how to ask for these.
 Take a listen to one of our conversations.